katiesangpark/100-DAYS-OF-CODE/README.md

 ### Day 17: September 16, 2018

-**Today's Progress**: Week 3 Mini-Project "Tic-Tac-Toe" Done - Principles of Computing Part 1
+**Today's Progress**: Week 3 Mini-Project **"Tic-Tac-Toe (Monte Carlo)"** Done - Principles of Computing Part 1

 ![alt text]()

-**Thoughts:** Computing by Monte Carlo was very difficult.
+**Thoughts:** Computing by Monte Carlo was very difficult for me.
 Unfortunately I could not make 100 % successful "Tic-Tac-Toe" Game.
 The machine player is NOT clever..Got score of 91 %, but I want to make 100 % successful "Tic-Tac-Toe" game later so that I can play with "smart" machine player.